-The StrengthenME phoneline and website is live and offers free stress management and resiliency resources to anyone in Maine experiencing stress reactions to the COVID-19 Pandemic.
+The StrengthenME phoneline and website offers free stress management and resiliency resources to anyone in Maine experiencing stress reactions to the COVID-19 Pandemic.
+New workforce trainings, workshops and group support are available free of charge, click here for more information.
 StrengthenME is Maine’s behavioral health and resiliency response to the COVID-19 Pandemic and is a collaboration of community organizations and aligned agencies offering free stress management, wellness and resiliency resources to anyone experiencing stress reactions to the Pandemic.
 View the website or call (207) 221-8198 for more information.

 SAMHSA Disaster Technical Assistance Materials